Philippe Bühler

-Philippe Bühler (born 29 November 1981) a.k.a.
-Philippe Heithier (named after his mother's birth name) is a German singer, songwriter, dancer, record producer and manager.
+Philippe Bühler (born 29 November 1981), also known as Philippe Heithier (named after his mother's birth name), is a German singer-songwriter, dancer, record producer and music manager.
 He came to fame as a contestant on the second season of Deutschland sucht den Superstar, the German version of Pop Idol.
 Bühler was eliminated in the top 3 after receiving 29.12 percent of the vote.